 Counting Parts and Pieces

-Counting objects may not require a lot of skill, but it’s tedious, time-consuming, and can result in costly errors if the numbers are off.
-Machine vision solves this problem using precise algorithms to locate, identify, and count parts with speed and accuracy.
+Counting may not require a lot of skill, but it’s tedious, time-consuming, and can result in costly errors if the numbers are off.
+Using counting machines to automatically count parts solves this problem using machine vision systems and precise algorithms to locate, identify, and count parts with speed and accuracy.

 Machine vision is also critical for applications that require identifying individual objects.
 For example, customized software can apply specific business rules during operation, allowing the machine to identify multiple objects within a single image.
 Then, it uses machine learning, image processing, and data analysis to determine which objects are relevant to its primary task.